sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 npx sequelize-cli db:migrate --url 'mysql://root:password@mysql_host.com/database_name'
 ```

-If utilizing `package.json/scripts` commands make sure to use the extra `--` in your cammand.
+If utilizing `package.json/scripts` commands make sure to use the extra `--` in your command when using flags.
 For example:

 ```json